MrJSwotinsky/Python/Unit_1_Revisiting_Python_Programming_Fundamentals/Daily_Assignments/02_Due_Mon_Sept_30_Lab_1_Operators.md

 * Repeat the step above several times using diverse examples.
 * In a comment, describe the result that will occur a float and a string are combined using the `\\` operator.

-After you have completed this lab, upload your work to your GitHub > Python Portfolio > Written Responses folder.  **Remember to include an appropriate heading, appropriate comments, and commit message.**
+After you have completed this lab, upload your work to your GitHub > Python Portfolio > Labs folder.  **Remember to include an appropriate heading, appropriate comments, and commit message.**

 ## Rubric